coolgk/project-templates/node-typescript/README.md

 `npm run test:dev` is triggered before each push.
 Push will fail if tests fail or test coverage is below the threshold defined in `./.nycrc`.

 `npm run audit` is triggered before each push.
 Push will fail if there are vulnerabilities in dependencies.
 You should run `npm audit fix` to fix the vulnerabilities and commit the changes before you push again.

+## Debug Configurations for VS Code in Windows WSL

+[launch.json](../.vscode/launch.json) and [tasks.json](../.vscode/tasks.json) in [../.vscode](../.vscode) are VS Code debug configurations.

+You can copy these two files into your project's `.vscode folder` and either remove `/node-typescript` path from all the configurations or replace them with appropriate paths.

+These configurations have only been tested with VS Code in Windows WSL

+`NodeTS: Start` - starts the app in debug mode `NodeTS: Test All` - run tests in debug mode
+`NodeTS: Test Current File` - run test on the current open/focused file e.g. if `someFile.test.ts` is the file in focus, and you pressed the "start debugging" button or Ctrl + F5, this command will run `mocha someFile.test.ts`